AndrewPyatunin/News/README.md

     folder is the appropriate location.

 ### Running the apps

+Add API_KEY=your_api_key into local.properties file, this api_key could be taken from WorldNewsApi.com.
+But be aware, it give only 50 tokens in a day.

 Use the run configurations provided by the run widget in your IDE's toolbar.
 You can also use these commands and options: